Snacks & Treats

 Mar 16, 2017

 I'm not a mom who's opposed to food dye, but when I can get a few extra vegetables into my daughter's day in a fun way, I'm all for that!
-These naturally green muffins for St. Patrick's Day are a delicious treat your kids will be excited to eat.
+These naturally green muffins are a delicious treat your kids will be excited to eat.

 The muffins get their bright green colour from using copious amounts of spinach and a natural chemical reaction which occurs between the baking powder and buttermilk.
 Of course, if you don't already have buttermilk on hand, these still turn out bright green by using regular milk or a dairy-free milk alternative.